syncfusion-content/maui-docs/MAUI/Maps/markers.md

 ### Customizing data templates in marker tooltip

-Data template can be used to customize the marker tooltip using [`MarkerTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTooltipTemplate) property.
+A data template can be used to customize the marker tooltip using [`MarkerTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTooltipTemplate) property.
 The following code example shows the usage of `DataTemplate`.

 {% tabs %}